Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in the league with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff is third in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.95).
+- The White Sox have a 4.91 team ERA that ranks 26th among all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (195 total, 1.4 per game).
+- White Sox pitchers combine to surrender 195 total home runs at a rate of 1.4 per game (fourth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.